-In cooperation with the City Budget Office, the Council's Central Staff has estimated the incremental cost of implementing (1) the non-represented employee economic items included in this legislation and (2) the full legislative package.
+In cooperation with the City Budget Office (CBO), the Council's Central Staff has estimated the incremental cost of implementing (1) the Coalition agreements and (2) the full legislative package.
 As detailed below, the full financial implications of approving the Coalition agreements are best understood by assessing the joint impact of all three pieces of related legislation.